 Instructions: Using the scale provided below, please indicate the extent to which you agree with each of the following statements.
 Enter the number that most closely reflects your response in the space provided next to each phrase.
-Enter “0” if you don’t know or “9” if the question does not apply to you or your school
+Enter “0” if you don’t know or “9” if the question does not apply to you or your school.